 How Long Will it Last Outside?

 If the wood is exposed to harsh elements, Danish oil will last for less than one year due to weather variations.
-So, for exterior application, we suggest you reapply Danish oil after one year to protect it from water, moisture, and sun damage.
+So, for exterior application, you should reapply Danish oil after one year to protect it from water, moisture, and sun damage.

 In the world of woodworking, opting for a Danish oil finish is a smart move for various project.
 This finish not only toughens up the wood but also showcases its unique grain, patterns, and color tones, essentially bringing out its natural beauty.